Trebolium/trebolium.github.io/index.md

 layout: default
 ---

-Welcome to my main GitHub page!
-I am Brendan O'Connor and I am a PhD candidate at the [Centre for Digital Music](http://c4dm.eecs.qmul.ac.uk/) at Queen Mary University of London.
-I am interested in all things related to MIR, instrument modelling, audio analysis and synthesis, music classification, disentanglement, and of course neural networks.
+I am Brendan O'Connor, a PhD candidate at the [Centre for Digital Music](http://c4dm.eecs.qmul.ac.uk/) at Queen Mary University of London.
+I am interested in all things related to MIR, instrument modelling, audio analysis and synthesis, music classification, disentanglement, and ML.

-Many repositories I have starred have are in close relation to my research, either providing novel ways to achieve conversion or information disentanglement; or simply highlighting tasks of a similar nature.

 ## Voice Work

 Our most recent work focuses on generating a voice timbre encoder designed specifically for the singing voice.
 [Previous work](https://program.ismir2020.net/poster_1-08.html) exploring voice conversion in the singing domain have used encoder's trained on speech data to achieve the task of singing voice conversion.
 We have used a similar architecture proposed by [Wan et al. 2018](10.1109/ICASSP.2018.8462665) and implemented by [CorentinJ](https://github.com/CorentinJ/Real-Time-Voice-Cloning) for this task, and trained it on a number of features and combinations of datasets.
 The implementation of this network is featured [here](https://github.com/Trebolium/singer_id_encoder).

-_Commented on 2022.02.22 -> Please note that documentation and formatting for the public eye is underway.
-Links to some repos have been temporarily disabled_
+**Commented on 2022.02.22 -> Please note that documentation and formatting for the public eye is underway.
+Links to _some_ of the repos below have been temporarily disabled**

 Our recently published work on [Zero-shot Singing Voice Conversion](https://cmmr2021.github.io/proceedings/pdffiles/cmmr2021_26.pdf) describes the process being used to transform the perceived singing technique used by a singer, without affecting any other vocal attributes.
 The framework involves using the AutoVC framework (thanks to repo from [Qian et al 2019](https://github.com/auspicious3000/autovc)) which is conditioned on the embeddings from a pretrained singing technique classifier (the code of which is available [here](https:)) The presentation can be found on the CMMR2021 Youtube channel [here](https://www.youtube.com/watch?v=3SpzDQKQ3O0&t=3283s), the code at my [singing technique converter repository](https://github.com/Trebolium/vte-autovc), and the conversions can be found [here](https:).